-- If you’re upgrading your PC and you’ve selected a standard upgrade that preserves your programs, remove unnecessary programs before beginning the installation process.
+- If you’re upgrading your PC and you’ve selected a standard upgrade that preserves your programs, delete unnecessary programs before beginning the installation process.
 Anti-virus programs and drivers for devices like game controllers seem to have the most trouble during the upgrade process.

-- Alternately, simply install the operating system “cleanly,” preserving your personal files but not the programs.
-To do so, select “Custom: Install Windows” instead of “Upgrade” during the setup process.
-You can re-install your programs later.
+- Alternately, simply install the OS cleanly, preserving your files but not the programs.
+To do so, select Custom: Install Windows instead of Upgrade during the setup process.
+You can reinstall your programs later.

-Microsoft also offers a list of potential Windows 10 installation error codes, and what they mean.
+Microsoft also offers a list of potential Windows 10 installation error codes and what they mean.

 Windows 10 runs on a variety of hardware, including Atom-based tablets and other low-power systems, but it does have minimum requirements.
 If your computer has a processor with a speed of less than 1 GHz — or RAM totaling less than 1 GB for the 32-bit version or 2 GB for the 64-bit version — the setup wizard will not allow you to complete the installation.
 Desktop users can often upgrade their RAM or processor, but laptop users who don’t meet the minimum requirements are probably out of luck.